-December 31, 2021 December 3 2020 Number of Number of Name of company Reason for thousand Ca rrying thousand Ca rrying holding the shares reacquisition shares amount amount shares an nount The Company To be reissued to employees 15 \$ 526 15 \$ 526
+December r 31, 2022 December 31, 2021 company holding Reason for thousand Carrying thousand Carrying the shares reacquisition shares amount shares amount The Company To be reissued to employees \$ - 15 \$ 526

-- (b) Pursuant to the R.O.C.
-Securities and Exchange Act, the number of shares bought back as treasury share should not exceed 10% of the number of the Company's issued and outstanding shares and the amount bought back should not exceed the sum of retained earnings, paid-in capital in excess of par value and realised capital surplus. - (c) Pursuant to the R.O.C.
+(b) Pursuant to the R.O.C.
+Securities and Exchange Act, the number of shares bought back as

+- treasury share should not exceed 10% of the number of the Company's issued and outstanding shares and the amount bought back should not exceed the sum of retained earnings, paid-in capital in excess of par value and realised capital surplus. - (c) Pursuant to the R.O.C.
 Securities and Exchange Act, treasury shares should not be pledged as collateral and is not entitled to dividends before it is reissued. - (d) Pursuant to the R.O.C.
 Securities and Exchange Act, treasury shares should be reissued to the employees within five years from the reacquisition date and shares not reissued to be retired.
 Treasury shares to enhance the Company's credit rating and the stockholders' equity should be retired within six months of acquisition.

-(20) Capital surplus
+(17) Capital surplus